huggingface/datasets/docs/source/add_dataset.rst

 The method read and parse the inputs files and yield a tuple constituted of an ``id_`` (can be arbitrary be should be unique (for backward compatibility with TensorFlow dataset) and an example.

-The example is a dictionnary with the same structure and element types as the ``features`` defined in :func:`nlp.DatasetBuilder._info`.
+The example is a dictionary with the same structure and element types as the ``features`` defined in :func:`nlp.DatasetBuilder._info`.

 Specifying several dataset configurations
 -------------------------------------------------